Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws

-In the upcoming section these discrete velocity models in one and two dimensions will be compared based on expression for diffusion term and stability condition for coefficient of diffusion.
+The word '\textit{Symmetric}' in discrete velocity model needs further explanation.
+All SDV models are not only symmetric with respect to the $x$ and $y$ axes but they also satisfy following two conditions. \begin{itemize} \item All models satisfy the property of rotational invariance for rotation angle $\theta = \pm\frac{\xi \pi}{2}, \,\xi = 1,2,\cdots$. \item The number of non-zero diagonal elements $N_z$ in $\Lambda_i, i=1,2$ must be equal, \textit{i.e.}, $\left.N_z\right|_{\Lambda_1} = \left.N_z\right|_{\Lambda_2}$. \end{itemize} In all SDV models the macroscopic variables are recovered by taking moments as $P\mathbf{F} = U, \ \ P(\Lambda_i \mathbf{F}) = G_i(U)$.
+In the upcoming sections, these models will be compared based on expression of diffusion term and the corresponding stability condition.
 Models with minimum numerical diffusion will be chosen for computation in both one and two dimensions.